eovidiu/agents-skills/README.md

 # Claude Code Skills Marketplace

-A collection of custom skills for Claude Code that enhance your development workflow with specialized expertise and domain knowledge.
+A collection of custom skills for Claude Code that enhance your development workflow with specialized expertise in frontend/backend development, testing, accessibility, security analysis, and skill quality assurance.

 ## What are Claude Skills?